Bidets have been around for hundreds of years. Over that time, they’ve diversified in style to suit a range of different needs and cultures.

 Freestanding bidets can be a little tricky to use.
 You have to move across from the toilet and then squat over the bidet while adjusting the spray.

-The spray nozzle works in much the same way as a faucet.
+The spray nozzle works in much the same way as a faucet (hence it’s called a bidet faucet).
 And because ceramic bidets connect to your internal plumbing, you can fine-tune the water temperature to your liking, hot or cold.

 If you’re thinking of installing one of these units, make sure to factor in the extra space needed in your bathroom.
 Plus possible changes to the existing plumbing.